stefan-hoeck/idris2-elab-util/src/Doc/Generic6.md

 but even then Idris refuses to accept a `%hint` annotation on `allOrdToEq` with the following error message:
 *Can only add hints for concrete return types*.
-Going via a well-structured data type resolved all these issues.
+Going via a well-structured data type resolves all these issues.

 ## What's next